aboowee/react-review/README.md

 2. When a new grocery item is added then any striked-through items disappear from the page/list completely
 3. Add a grocery name and quantity header and add the ability to sort by grocery item name or quantity

-# If you want to take it to the next level, and work on your fundamentals across the full stack, continue on through as many steps as you can:

-1. Modify the express.js server to send the sample data to your front end when a GET request is made to you server's `/groceries` route
-2. Create a MySQL database called `grocery_db` with one table called `groceries`.
-Insert the mock data into your `groceries` table so you can query those groceries using the database console
-3. Within your express server, add a MySQL connection in your database such that, when a GET request is made to your `/groceries` express endpoint, grocery data is queried from your `grocery_db`
-4. Update your front end and server to send/handle POST requests which add additional groceries or update the quantity of the grocery as you change it on the front end.
-5. Refactor your database to create a `food_categories` table, containing 5-10 categories of food.
-Ensure your `groceries` table relates to the `food_categories` table such that every grocery belongs to a `food_category`
-6. Refactor your server to query for `groceries`, joining `food_category`.
-Send back data that contains food_category for every grocery item
-7. Refactor your front end to contain the food category alongside the rest of the rendered data

 ---
 # Installation/Setup Instructions
 1. Perform a Git Fork on the repository